-Rationale Carbon pricing systems are still emerging and vary substantially from province to province, and state to
+Rationale Carbon pricing systems are still emerging and vary substantially from province to province, and state to state.
+Political policies surrounding GHG emissions and climate change action plans are often contentious, and therefore at risk of changing with election cycles.
 Regulatory policies and their likelihood of change should be well understood with respect to available offset credit programs that could provide financial opportunities or pose risk.

-1. Proponents shall evaluate and estimate all political and regulatory risks with which their operation is subject, relating to GHG emission accounting systems and pricing mechanisms.

-If necessary and reasonable, Proponents should take steps to mitigate the impacts of external GHG emissions legislation by internally pricing their emissions in order to maintain accounting stability.

-These estimations can be made based on historical analyses of relevant political stances in applicable jurisdictions, and the frequency with which they change.
-For example, some businesses in the province of Ontario were subject to a carbon pricing scheme through the provincial capand-trade program from 2017 - 2018, before the program was cancelled by the newly elected provincial government.
+Reporting Reporting Requirements Proponents shall evaluate and estimate all political and regulatory risks with which their operation is subject, relating to GHG emission accounting systems and pricing mechanisms.
+Reporting Recommendations If necessary and reasonable, Proponents should take steps to mitigate the impacts of external GHG emissions legislation by internally pricing their emissions in order to maintain accounting stability.
+Guidance Guidance for Reporting Requirement 1 These estimations can be made based on historical analyses of relevant political stances in applicable jurisdictions, and the frequency with which they change.
+For example, some businesses in the province of Ontario were subject to a carbon pricing scheme through the provincial cap-and-trade program from 2017 - 2018, before the program was cancelled by the newly elected provincial government.
 In 2019 however, the federal government of Canada implemented a national carbon pricing requirement that exposed Ontario businesses to carbon pricing once again after only a short hiatus from the provincial program.
 Further, 2019 will also see a federal election that will once again bring carbon pricing into question, potentially altering the carbon pricing policies that Ontarians are exposed to for a fourth time in less than 2 years.

-Internal pricing can stabilize a project's financial accounting in the long-term by reducing their exposure to the risks associated with changing or uncertain policies.
+Guidance for Reporting Recommendation 1 Internal pricing can stabilize a project's financial accounting in the long-term by reducing their exposure to the risks associated with changing or uncertain policies.
 Internal pricing can take several forms, including Shadow Pricing and Implicit Pricing.
 Shadow Pricing is the implementation of an internal emissions price based on schemes/prices that are forecasted to come into effect.
 Implicit Pricing is the marginal abatement cost of emissions reduction measures that the business already has in place to reduce their GHG footprint; for example, energy efficiency projects (Ahluwalia 2017).

-Ahluwalia (2017); Layzell (2019, feedback); Bi (2019, feedback)
+Guidance Source Ahluwalia (2017); Layzell (2019, feedback); Bi (2019, feedback)

-3 9 3 GHG ACCOUNTING METHODS
+3.10.3 GHG ACCOUNTING METHODS